Consensys/doc.goquorum/docs/HowTo/Interact/Client-Libraries/web3js-quorum.md

         ```

         !!! important
-            If HTTP is enabled with `privateUrl`, `ipcPath` options should not be used.
+            If HTTP is enabled with `privateUrl`, then `ipcPath` options should not be used.

     === "HTTP + enclave TLS example"